- Research and Innovation

 The School of Chemical, Biological and Environmental Engineering offers Master of Science (MS), Master of Engineering (Coursework Only), (MEng), and Doctor of Philosophy (PhD) degrees in Environmental Engineering.
 All programs are tailored to individual student needs and professional goals.
 A diversity of faculty interests, broadened and reinforced by cooperation between CBEE and other engineering departments and research centers on campus, makes tailored individual programs possible.

 To become a CBEE graduate student you must be admitted to Oregon State University through both the Graduate School and the School of CBEE.
 The faculty in CBEE examine the material submitted to determine adequacy of academic background and to decide whether facilities in the School are adequate for the expressed aims of the student.
 The Graduate School will determine whether the general university conditions for admission have been met.
 Applicants will be notified by the Graduate School as to the action taken.
 A critical consideration in the decision is whether the applicant's academic objectives can be satisfactorily fulfilled.
 CBEE does not have the capacity to accommodate all applicants who meet the minimum admission requirements.
-Applicants to the school of CBEE graduate program must meet the OSU Graduate School's CBEE minimum admission requirements listed below, and submit a complete application package in order to be considered for admission https://secure.oregonstate.edu/gradapp/ .
+Applicants to the school of CBEE graduate program must meet the OSU Graduate School's CBEE minimum admission requirements listed below, and submit a complete application package in order to be considered for admission https://gradschool.oregonstate.edu/admissions/process .